As the name suggests, Giving Tuesday is all about giving.

 Giving and Gratitude: A Killer Combo

-I’m sure you’re not on the fence about Giving Tuesday, but here’s another excellent reason to get onboard with it.
+I’m sure you’re not on the fence about Giving Tuesday, but here’s another excellent reason to get on board with it.
 Giving inspires gratitude and gratitude can change your life.
 In the best way possible.

 Gratitude is the key to happiness.
-It also makes us healthier and more likable.
+It also makes us healthier and more likeable.
 And that’s just for starters.
 We have so much to be grateful for, it’s astounding we need to be reminded of this fact.
 Unfortunately, humans are really good at focusing on what’s wrong.

 Not surprisingly, I’m happier for it.

-Go out There and Make a Difference
+Go Out and Make a Difference

 We spend so much time and effort looking out for number one —which isn’t necessarily a bad thing, taking care of yourself is super important— but we do need to spread the love a little more.